-- defend its leading CLO franchise by launching new CLOs in Europe to cover the amortisation/call of older vintage CLOs - continue to grow AuM in the open ended vehicles: European Loan Funds, Special Situations and Structured Credit strategies - · grow the Direct Lending business with the launch of additional closed end funds - build on the Multi-Strategy Credit success, offering all of the above global solutions in a single strategy to investors currently make up over 30% of Alcentra Limited's AuM.
-CLO fund notes, issued to investors by the fund itself, can be traded in the secondary market and therefore Alcentra Limited is not privy to who the end-investors are.
+- defend its leading CLO franchise by launching new CLOs in Europe to cover the amortisation/call of older vintage CLOs - continue to grow AuM in the open ended vehicles: European Loan Funds, Special Situations and Structured Credit strategies - grow the Direct Lending business with the launching of additional closed end funds and deployment of capital in existing funds - build on the Multi-Strategy Credit success, offering all of the above global solutions in a single strategy to investors

 Alcentra Limited's clients are the funds themselves, with the underlying investors typically being institutional or clients, such as pension funds and insurance companies, or professional investors.
-The CLO funds
+The CLO funds currently make up over 26% of Alcentra Limited's AuM.
+CLO fund notes, issued to investors by the fund itself, can be traded in the secondary market and therefore Alcentra Limited is not privy to who the end-investors are.